saurabtharu/CV/resume.typ

   [Gained hands-on experience in deep learning and neural network training with PyTorch, enhancing skills in image processing.], )

-/*
 #project_item(
   name: "Hack Computer",
   skills: "HDL",
   source_code: "https://github.com/saurabtharu/nand2tetris",
-  [Created Register, RAM, ROM, ALU, CPU from basic logic gates], )
-*/
+  [Followed the Nand2Tetris curriculum to create a hardware architecture using HDL, building components like the Register, RAM, ROM, ALU, and CPU from basic logic gates.], [Developed a deep understanding of computer architecture by designing and simulating a fully functional computer system from the ground up.]
+)

 #project_item(
   name: "Movie Recommendation System",